Does your job leverage your natural strengths?

-Knowing what kind of relationships bring out the best in you, and which are the most difficult will help you navigate professional waters.
-For example, let’s say that one of your main strengths is executing drama-free negotiation.
-Ask for opportunities to serve on purchasing committees or facilitating informal mediations between team members who don’t see eye-to-eye.
+Knowing what kind of relationships bring out the best in you and what kind are the most difficult for you will help you navigate professional waters.
+If one of your main strengths is executing drama-free negotiation, ask for opportunities to serve on purchasing committees or to facilitate informal mediations between team members who don’t see eye to eye.

-Here’s another example.
 You might have experience working on a marketing team, but you’re really, really excited about SEO.
-This is a unique skill, so if you master this you can really go far.
-Maximizing your specialty not only helps your career but makes you more valuable to your team and organization.
+This is a unique skill, and if you master it, you can go far.
+Maximizing your specialty not only helps your career but also makes you more valuable to your team and organization.

-If you’re in a leadership role, you probably know the huge benefit that comes from knowing, and tapping, the strengths of your team members.
-You can assign the right tasks to the right people, with the double benefit of getting the highest quality work done, as efficiently as possible.
-And then, everyone’s happy.
+If you’re in a leadership role, you probably know the huge benefit that comes from knowing—and tapping into—the strengths of your team members.
+You can assign the right tasks to the right people with the double benefit of getting the highest quality work done as efficiently as possible.